What Makes a Mammal?

 Interesting Mammal Facts

-The bowhead whale has the longest lifespan among mammals and can live for over a shocking 200 years.
-It means that the same whale can be adored by more than seven generations of humans.
+The bowhead whale holds the record for the longest lifespan of any mammal, it can live for over 200 years.
+That means the same whale could be seen and admired by seven or more generations of the same human family.

 The Biggest Mammal in The World

-The largest mammal is the blue whale.
-It is also the biggest animal of any kind to have ever lived on Earth.
-It can grow to 30 meters in length and weigh around 400,000 pounds.
-Another feather in the cap for the blue whale is that it is also the loudest animal on Earth.
-Its call can be as loud as 188 decibels.
-It can be heard over 500 miles away.
+The largest mammal is the blue whale, and it is also the biggest animal of any kind ever to have lived on Earth, bigger than any dinosaur.
+Blue whales can grow to 30 meters in length and weigh around 400,000 pounds.
+They are also the loudest animals on the planet.
+A blue whale's call can reach 188 decibels and travel over 500 miles through the ocean.

 Smallest Gestation Period in the World for a Mammal

-The Virginia opossum, the rare water opossum, yapok of South America, and the eastern native cat of Australia share the shortest gestation period of 12 days.
+The Virginia opossum, the water opossum (yapok) of South America, and the eastern native cat of Australia all share the record for the shortest gestation period of any mammal, just 12 days.

 Fastest Mammal on Earth